morganlemin/morganlemin.github.io/README.md

 There are numerous examples of clinical severity grading systems that are in use, such as grading systems for atopic dermatitis (SCORAD), pressure ulcer classification (NPUAP-EPUAP), diabetic neuropathy and trachoma.
 The aims of this study, using Delphi methodology, are:

-1. To review the list of clinical signs that experts believe can be used as visual diagnostic criteria.
+1. To determine whether global experts in FGS have confidence in the use of clinical signs as indicators of disease and by doing so establish whether the development of a clinical visual grading system for FGS is justified.

-2. To understand which clinical signs can be recorded in granular terms of their severity, location, extent and presentation.
+2. To understand the various settings in which such a system would be used, i.e. during live clinical examination and/or in post-examination review of photographs.

-3. To find consensus on the most appropriate scales, definitions, and classifications that could be used to record each clinical sign
-4. To understand the use-cases for a simplified and an extended FGS clinical grading system.
-5. To build a simplified grading system (that could be used in field clinics) AND/OR an extended grading system (that can be used to fully characterise clinical signs from photographs).
+3. To co-create grading systems that are appropriate for the settings determined above (see 2).
+Working with experts to reach consensus on what form the clinical grading system would take, for instance by establishing which clinical signs should be graded, and how.

 #### What is a Delphi study?